ELRONDMOBSTERS/House-of-Power/WP.md

 Secondary Market
-Mobsters Card NFTs and Mobsters Character NFTs sold on secondary markets have royalty options of 10% built into the sales function on Deadrare and are planned with future layer-2 integrations across other marketplaces.
+Mobsters Card NFTs and Mobsters Character NFTs sold on secondary markets have royalty options of 10% built into the sales function on Principal Elrond Marketplaces and are planned with future layer-2 integrations across other marketplaces.

 Vault Inflows